Cello Thumbposition: How To Make It Easy (Or At Least Easier !)

 A lot of the best material for working on thumbposition is written by cellist-composers as they, more so than “pianist-composers”, were the most aware of what could – and couldn’t – be done in thumbposition on the cello.
 These cellist-composers used their own music as the ideal vehicle for showing off their virtuoso skills in the Higher Regions.
 Beethoven offered to write a cello concerto for Bernard Romberg, who however politely declined, saying “I prefer to play my own music”.
 This is why we have many Cello Concertos by Romberg, but none by Beethoven (the Triple Concerto is the closest he got)!
 Romberg was probably frightened by Beethoven’s often unidiomatic (not cellist-friendly) high writing.
 A cellist-composer would never write anything that they couldn’t play well.

-The two cellist-composers who most stand out in their use of (and mastery of) thumbposition were Boccherini (1743-1805) and David Popper, born exactly 100 years later (1843 – 1913).
+The two cellist-composers who most stand out in their use of (and mastery of) thumbposition were Boccherini (1743-1805) and David Popper (1843-1913), born exactly 100 years apart.
 Both have left us with a large amount of concentrated thumbposition and Thumb Region practice material to work intensively on our mastery of thumbposition.
 While Boccherini wrote Cello Concertos and Sonatas, Popper wrote Salon Pieces and Etudes (studies).
-In fact Poppers “High School of Cello Playing” Op 73 is almost the bible of many virtuoso cellists.
+In fact Popper’s “High School of Cello Playing Op 73” is almost the bible of many virtuoso cellists.
 Janos Starker was known to say to students “there is nothing wrong with your playing that the 40 Popper Etudes won’t cure”!

-Unfortunately however, neither of these “thumb experts” were particularly outstanding composers so, in order to provide thumb practice material with more musical interest, here below are some compilations of thumbposition passages from the cello repertoire, in approximate order of both chronology and increasing complexity (these two go hand in hand).
+Unfortunately however, neither of these “thumb experts” were particularly outstanding composers so, in order to provide thumb practice material with more musical interest, the following link takes us to some extensive compilations of thumbposition passages from the cello repertoire, in approximate order of both chronology and increasing complexity (these two go hand in hand).
 It is very revealing that the collection of thumbposition passages from any piece of music often coincides almost exactly with the compilation of the most “difficult” or problematical passages of that piece.
-It is as though, just by becoming an expert in thumbposition, we immediately become a virtuoso cellist !
+It is as though, just by becoming an expert in thumbposition, we immediately become a virtuoso cellist.

 GETTING INTO AND OUT OF THUMBPOSITION

 Octaves are, by definition, in thumbposition.
 We will however need also to work on the specifics of getting into and out of thumbposition.
 The following link will take us there: Shifting To and From Thumbposition.
 In the above compilations of thumbposition repertoire excerpts, both the shifting up into (and down out of) thumb position are included for each passage (when relevant).
-Of course we can practice these passages simply without including these notes, thus working simply on our “playing in thumbposition”.
+We can, of course, practice these passages simply without including these transitional notes, thus working exclusively on our “playing in thumbposition”.
 The following link (Thumbposition Practice Material) takes us to a page with loads of practice material specifically targeted to develop the many different specialised aspects of thumbposition technique, of which the first sections are however dedicated exclusively to playing in thumbposition, with the thumb permanently up on the fingerboard.

 THE USE OF THE THUMB IN DIFFERENT MUSICAL GENRES